 Gardens you will want to lose yourself in

-Kroměříž’s greatest treasure is its gardens.
-The flower garden was established in the middle of the 17th century and exhibits precise symmetry.
+Kroměříž’s greatest treasure are its gardens.
+The Flower Garden was established in the middle of the 17th century and exhibits precise symmetry.
 It is richly decorated with statues and fountains with jets of water.
 You will also find a rotunda in its centre.
 The whole of one side is lined with an elegant colonnade with statues of the gods of antiquity.
-The castle garden is a wonderful example of a well-maintained park with a unique collection of trees.
+The Chateau Garden is a wonderful example of a well-maintained park with a unique collection of trees.

 Where else to set out for?